Michael Lowenstern

-Michael Lowenstern (born August 23, 1968) is an American musician, composer and educator, specializing in bass clarinet.
+Michael Lowenstern (born August 23, 1968) is an American musician, composer, and educator, specializing in the bass clarinet.
 He is well known for his YouTube channel Earspasm and for his many recordings featuring the bass clarinet as a solo instrument in classical, jazz, and electronica formats.

 Early life

-Lowenstern was born in Chicago, Illinois and grew up in the Hyde Park neighborhood on the city's South Side.
-His father Edward was a serial entrepreneur, most well known for his work developing the field of consumer debt consolidation in the late 1950s, and his mother Lois, a real estate appraiser for ABN Amro Bank.
+Lowenstern was born in Chicago, Illinois, and grew up in the Hyde Park neighborhood on the city's South Side.
+His father, Edward, was a serial entrepreneur, most well known for his work developing the field of consumer debt consolidation in the late 1950s, and his mother, Lois, a real estate appraiser for ABN Amro Bank.
 The youngest of four, he has one brother, Ken, and two sisters, Linda and Beth.
-Attending the University of Chicago Laboratory School beginning in 1973, he began playing the clarinet at age 8.
-He regularly shares his story of that instrument: "I had an old instrument my mom used in high school, and my sister used in high school, and dammit, I was going to play it, because my parent's weren't about to 'buy me an instrument that I would just quit in a few years.'"
+Attending the University of Chicago Laboratory School beginning in 1973, he started playing the clarinet at age 8.
+He regularly shares his story of that instrument: "I had an old instrument my mom used in high school, and my sister used in high school, and dammit, I was going to play it, because my parent's weren't about to 'buy me an instrument that I would just quit in a few years.
 He was moved by his band director to bass clarinet after two years "because I was holding the band back and I would do less damage on the bass clarinet."

-His first clarinet teacher was John Bruce Yeh, of the Chicago Symphony Orchestra, whom his father contacted through a mutual friend, Dale Clevenger, the orchestra's principal French horn player.
-He spent summers at the National Music Camp (now Interlochen Arts Camp) in Interlochen, Michigan, graduating in 1985 from the Interlochen Arts Academy.
+His first clarinet teacher was John Bruce Yeh of the Chicago Symphony Orchestra, whom his father contacted through a mutual friend, Dale Clevenger, the orchestra's principal French horn player.
+He spent summers at the National Music Camp (now the Interlochen Arts Camp) in Interlochen, Michigan, graduating in 1985 from the Interlochen Arts Academy.
 While at Interlochen, Lowenstern studied with Richard MacDowell.

-He attended the Eastman School of Music, graduating with a bachelor's degree in music with a performer's certificate in 1989, studying with Charles Neidich, and immediately received a Fulbright grant to move to Amsterdam,The Netherlands, to continue his studies with bass clarinetist, Harry Sparnaay.
-Post-graduate studies continued with Charles Neidich at the State University of New York at Stony Brook, where he received his MM and PhD in music and composition.
-It is at Stony Brook where he became interested in computer music, having been one of the early beta-testers of Cycling74's Max software.
-It is also at Stony Brook where he met and begain work with his long-time collaborator, violinist Todd Reynolds.
+He attended the Eastman School of Music, graduating with a bachelor's degree in music and a performer's certificate in 1989, studying with Charles Neidich, and immediately received a Fulbright grant to move to Amsterdam, Netherlands, to continue his studies with bass clarinetist Harry Sparnaay.
+His post-graduate studies continued with Charles Neidich at the State University of New York at Stony Brook, where he received his MM and PhD in music and composition.
+It was at Stony Brook where he became interested in computer music, having been one of the early beta-testers of Cycling '74's Max software.
+It is also at Stony Brook where he met and began work with his long-time collaborator, violinist Todd Reynolds.